mehmoo24/ComputeFluxConstraint/README.txt

-We want to compute the electron energy distributions.
-First, we will take the binning
+We can determine the predicted electron energy distribution for each flux universe analytically.
+This is because we are given the cross section, and so we need to construct a matrix K once, which maps each neutrino energy bin to the different electron energy bins.